6,000Units Under Management

 Tip: Use this retirement calculator for more help figuring out how much money you’ll need to retire.

 To start saving for retirement, you need to make sure you’re getting a good return on all of your rental property investments.
 You can do this by taking extra care to pick profitable properties.
-For help with this, check out our recent blog post about how to tell whether or not a property will be profitable.
+For help with this, check out our blog post about how to tell whether or not a property will be profitable.

 Of course, once you’ve invested in a property, you need to be proactive about maintaining it and handling minor repairs in a timely manner.
 Otherwise, you could find yourself facing bigger and much more costly problems.
 This is not something you ever want to deal with, much less when you’re trying to save money to retire!

+The tenants you choose can mean the difference between a huge profit and a major monetary loss.
 Think about it – if you’re stuck with a terrible tenant who damages your property and fails to pay rent, you could end up losing a lot of money.
 That’s money you could have saved for your retirement!

-It’s true that vacant properties can cost you money, but they rarely cost as much as the long-term issues you’ll face when you place a bad tenant in your property.
+Make no mistake – you should avoid doing this at all costs.
+Vacant properties can indeed cost you money, but they rarely cost as much as the long-term issues you’ll face when you place a bad tenant in your property.
+So, be patient when looking for the right tenant – you’ll thank yourself later when you aren’t dealing with damages and late rent payments.

 Don’t wait until retirement is right around the corner to start saving – it’s best to start setting money aside in your 20s if you can.
 If you’re past that age already, start saving today!